SparshamCharitableSociety/sparsham/_collections/_blog/2022-07-03-Kolengod-toilet-donation-drive.md

 ---
 layout: post
 title: "Sparsham Charitable Society has decided to construct two toilets in Puthanpadam tribal village."
-subtitle: "There is not even a single toile for about 100 people living in this village "
+subtitle: "There is not even a single toile for about 100 people living in this village."
 date: 2022-06-26 18:30
 author: "Sparsham"
 comments: true
-categories: [Payment,2020]
+categories: [Tribal Settlement,2022]
-tags: [Donation, Kollengod, Charity]
+tags: [Donation, Kollengod, Charity, Tribal Settlement]
 header-img: ""
 image: "images/2022/2022ToiletDonation.png"
 ---